Michigan Mini Tort Law Changes: How do They Impact You if You Are Involved in a Car Accident?

-Broad coverage is slightly more expensive, but your auto insurance company will waive your deductible if you are less than 50% at fault for a collision, if you carry broad auto collision coverage.
+Broad coverage is slightly more expensive, but your Michigan auto law insurance company will waive your deductible if you are less than 50% at fault for a collision, if you carry broad auto collision coverage.
 As you will have no out-of-pocket expenses, you will not have a Michigan mini tort claim.

 Senate Bill 1 – Sweeping Changes

 The Legislature passed the new Michigan No-Fault law, also known as Senate Bill 1, on May 25, 2019, Governor Whitmer approved it on May 30th, 2019 and filed with the Secretary on June 11, 2019.
 The new maximum dollar amount for a mini tort recovery will be increasing from $1,000 to $3,000.

 The increase in the mini tort’s maximum recovery limit takes effect on July 2, 2020 and will apply to all car accidents that result in vehicle damage that happens after July 1, 2020.